Mich8952/Tic_tac_tool/README.md

 You can click on that address/open it in your web-browser to use the UI!

 If any extended issues persist, please contact any of the group-members and we will get back to you ASAP.
-Also note that you can view a live version of the app here;